 |A3||Java Language & Virtual Machine Specifications|

 This release continues the evolution of the Platform to ensure the broadest possible success of the core Java technology.
+It previews two language features which streamline common coding patterns.

 This document directly specifies API features, enhancements, clarifications, and bug fixes.
 It also specifies features by reference to other Specifications which are revised in Maintenance Releases of existing JSRs.
 The specifications of these changes are contained in two accompanying documents: Annex 1 is the complete Java SE 13 API Specification and Annex 2 is an annotated API specification showing the exact differences relative to the Final Release of Java SE 12.
 Informative background for these changes may be found in the list of approved Change Specification Requests for this release.